 As facilitators, we may have lived experiences with rainbow communities.
-While that lived experience is important in terms of understanding sexual, romantic, and gender diversity, a GSA is meant to help youth find and develop connections with like-minded peers.
-Although you work with youth, perhaps in and beyond school, it is important to recognize that adults are still on the periphery of peer cultures.
+While that lived experience is important in terms of understanding sexual, romantic, gender, and sex characteristic diversity, a GSA is meant to help youth find and develop connections with like-minded peers.
+Although you work with youth, it is important to recognize that adults are still on the periphery of peer cultures.

-5) Have fun!
+5) Have Fun!

-LGBT2Q+ youth often deal with many discriminatory and oppressive issues/experiences throughout their lives (e.g., harassment, microaggressions, invalidation, etc.).
-However, it is important to remember that this is not the whole story of their lives.
+2S/LGBTQIA+ youth often deal with many discriminatory and oppressive issues/experiences throughout their lives (e.g., harassment, microaggressions, invalidation, etc.) However, it is important to remember that this is not the whole story of their lives.
 Rainbow youth have funny stories to tell, passions outside of activism, dating and friendship drama, homework to do, tests to be nervous about, career ambitions, and favourite Netflix shows.
 Allow space for them to be uniquely themselves.
+If you have any questions about the HRP 2S/LGBTQIA+ Youth or about forming, supporting, and/or running a GSA you can reach out to us.